-As the Delta variant brings a new wave of positive COVID-19 cases right before the beginning of school season, pediatricians are stressing the importance of routine vaccinations.
+With the new school season about to begin, pediatricians are stressing the importance of children getting all routine vaccinations.
 August is National Immunization Awareness Month, a perfect time to highlight this need and gain insight from UT Physicians experts.

-At the beginning of 2020, the American Academy of Pediatrics released a call to action to pediatricians across the nation as standard childhood vaccinations dropped.
-In addition to missing much-needed immunizations, children were also missing wellness appointments.
+Since 2020, the American Academy of Pediatrics has been focused on the dramatic reduction in childhood vaccinations and wellness appointments.
 This, of course, was all a direct result of the pandemic and its uncertainty.

-With doctor’s offices reopened and practicing all recommended safety measures, pediatric experts still see a decline in these necessary visits and vaccinations.
+Although doctor’s offices have long since welcomed patients back, pediatric experts still see a decline in these necessary visits and vaccinations.

 Kenya Parks, MD, pediatrician with UT Physicians, warns even though we are still in the midst of a pandemic, other viruses and bacteria are still out there in our community that can impact children.